Configure Ceph Object Gateway TLS#

 For Pelagia with Rockoon, you can omit TLS configuration for the default settings provided by Rockoon to be applied.
 Just obtain the Rockoon OpenStack CA certificate for a trusted connection:

-If you use the HTTP scheme instead of HTTPS for internal or public Ceph Object Gateway endpoints, add custom annotations to the
+If you use the HTTP scheme instead of HTTPS for internal or public Ceph Object Gateway endpoints,

 - Obtain the Ceph Object Gateway public endpoint: